For a scuba diver, Sipadan is as close as it gets to paradise. This tiny coral atoll off the coast of Malaysian Borneo is pure scuba diving heaven.

 Sipadan lies 36 kilometers off the coast, and to get there you must first go to the small town of Semporna, which is where most of the boats leave from to take you out to Sipadan.
-Many divers base themselves in Semporna itself and travel to and from each day by boat.
-Or you can opt to stay on one of the many islands that surround Sipadan — a much more relaxing option.
+Many divers base themselves in Semporna itself and travel to and from the atoll each day by boat.
+But you can opt to stay on one of the many islands that surround Sipadan — a much more relaxing option.

 Pulau Sipadan (Pulau means island in Bahasa Malay) is possibly the best known island in Borneo.
 It is also, sadly, one of the most infamous islands, as well.

 The handful of pretty coral islands, of which Sipadan is the undoubted jewel in the crown, lie virtually on the maritime border between Malaysia and the Philippines, and have been the subject of disputes over the years.
-Nearby Indonesia also claimed sovereignty over the island, and all of this tension came to a head with the high-profile kidnapping of tourists back in 2000.